cronvel/spellcast/doc/events.md

   if `options` is set, it is an object contains details about the message.
 They may or may not be implemented, depending on the client.
 Available options:
 	* next `boolean` if true, the message wait for the user acknowledgement
+	* important `boolean` if true and if the scene is rendering in the *alternate buffer*, the message should be rendered in the *main buffer* too.
 	* slowTyping `boolean` if true, the message is diplayed letter by letter
 	* image `url` if set, the message as an image related to the text, it may be a portrait of the speaker or an image of what is described